otrv4/otrv4-prekey-server/otrv4-prekey-server.md

           * Checks that `K` is set to 1.
 If it is not, aborts the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.
-        * If a Prekey Profiles is present in the message:
+        * If a Prekey Profile is present in the message:
           * Checks that `J` is set to 1.
 If it is not, aborts the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.